sindreij/willow/README.md

 ## Backstory

 I really like Elm.
-It's an amacing language/ecosystem and absolutely love how delightful the language is to use.
+It's an amazing language/ecosystem and absolutely love how delightful the language is to use.
 It has an interesting architecture called TEA, the Elm architecture.
 Its how you use Elm to create an app.
 TEA and Elm are not separable, you can't have one thing without the other.
 And that makes it a pleasure to use.
 TEA has also been an inspiration for how Redux is used to handle state in the React ecosystem.